NazarZubyk/4/README.txt

 just check connection parameter of db and/or do run a db
 //////////////////////////////////////////////////////////////////////////////////////////
-in root folder, in my example it is '4', need to create .env file, without name file must contain information from your awsS3 bucket
+in root folder, in my example it is '4', need to create .env file, without name file must contain information from your awsS3 bucket and JWT const for security

 AWS_ACCESS_KEY_ID=your id key
 AWS_SECRET_ACCESS_KEY=your secret key